-Gains and losses on disposals determined by comparing proceeds with carrying amount are recognised in the statement of comprehensive income for the year.
+Gains and losses on disposals determined by comparing proceeds with carrying amount are recognised in profit or loss for the year.

 Depreciation.
 Land and construction in progress are not depreciated.
 Depreciation on other items of property, plant and equipment is calculated using the straight-line method to allocate their cost to their residual values over their estimated useful lives: